A review of mechanistic and data-driven models of terrorism and radicalization: Terrorist events as self-exciting processes

-where $\lambda (t) > 0$ specifies the rate of a terrorist attack at time $t$, $\mu (t) > 0$ is the background rate, and the response function $\nu(s)> 0$ defines the elevated rate in response to an event at a prior time $t_i$.
+where $\lambda (t) > 0$ specifies the rate of a terrorist attack at time $t$, $\mu (t) > 0$ is the background rate, and the response function $\nu(t -t_i)> 0$ defines the elevated rate at time $t$ in response to an event at a prior time $t_i$.
 The quantity $\lambda(t) - \mu(t)$ is the self-excitation contribution to the terrorist attack rate.
-Typically $\nu(s)$ is a decreasing function of $t - t_i$, so that the enhanced likelihood decays as $t_i$ moves into a more distant past.
+Typically $\nu(t-t_i)$ is a decreasing function of its argument so that the enhanced likelihood decays as $t_i$ moves into a more distant past.
 While other forms of decay functions have been adopted in the literature \cite{POR12,WHI13,KHR16}, a common choice is the exponential form \cite{LEW12,TEN16,SHO08,MOH11,SHO09,KHR16,CLA18}

-where $\omega > 0$ specifies how fast the self-exciting effect dissipates over time, and $k_0 = \int_0^\infty \nu (s) \mathrm{d} s$ represents the increased attack rate immediately after a prior attack.
-Eqs.\,\ref{EQ:SELF_EXCITING}--\ref{EQ:DECAY_FUNCTION} with a constant $\mu (t) \equiv \mu_0$ represent the most basic version of a self-exciting model for terrorist attacks, consisting of only three parameters: $\mu_0$, $k_0$, and $\omega$.
-For a given time series data $0 \le t_i \le T$ for $i = 1, 2, 3, ..., n$, parameters can be fitted through the methods of maximum likelihood estimation (MLE), which finds a set of parameter values that maximizes the following log-likelihood function $L$ \cite{FIS22, RUB72,OZA79}
+where $\omega^{-1} > 0$ is the time scale over which self-exciting effects dissipate, and $k_0 = \int_0^\infty \nu (s) \mathrm{d} s$ represents the increased attack rate immediately after a prior one.
+Eqs.\,\eqref{EQ:SELF_EXCITING} and \eqref{EQ:DECAY_FUNCTION} with a constant $\mu (t) \equiv \mu_0$ are the most basic version of a self-exciting model for terrorist attacks, consisting of only three parameters: $\mu_0$, $k_0$, and $\omega$.
+For a given time series data $0 \le t_i \le T$ for $i = 1, 2, 3, ..., n$, parameters can be fitted through the methods of maximum likelihood estimation (MLE), which finds a set of parameter values that maximizes the following log-likelihood function $\mathcal L$ \cite{FIS22, RUB72,OZA79}